jwadams75/Coursera_Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 5. Create a second, independent tidy data set with the average of each variable for activity and each subject.

-   Use the aggregate function to complete this task.
+   Used the aggregate function to complete this task.

 ## Variables